yide1235/YOLOv8-Inference-TFLite-Openvino/README.md

 //hope it can be solved

 //using original yolo repo:
-yolo export model=yolov8l.pt data=coco128.yaml format=tflite int8
+yolo export model=yolov8l.pt data=coco128.yaml format=tflite int32
+(the last one should be int32, using that generate yolov8l and yolov8x to see the results)